 Every year, health insurers must seek government approval to increase their premiums on 1 April.

-This year, the Minister for Health and Aged Care Mark Butler announced a 4.41% average annual increase to health insurance premiums across all existing hospital and extras policies.听
+This year, the Minister for Health and Aged Care Mark Butler announced a 4.41% average annual increase to health insurance premiums across all existing hospital and extras policies.

-This follows our discovery that insurers were quietly closing an existing policy, and opening a new policy with the same or similar cover, but with a jacked up price 鈥 bypassing government oversight.
+But until recently, the insurers only needed approval to raise premiums for existing policies, not new policies.
+This allowed them to quietly close an existing policy, and then open a new policy with the same or similar cover, but with a jacked up price – bypassing government oversight.

-Phoenixing has contributed to an increase in the price of Gold hospital insurance of about 58% over five years.
-The ‘approved’ premium increase over the same period was just 16% across all hospital and extras policies.
+ĚÇĐÄVlog has discovered that phoenixing has contributed to an increase in the price of Gold hospital insurance of about 71% over six years.
+The “approved” premium increase over the same period was just 21% across all hospital and extras policies.

 Top cover even less affordable

-A single person in 2021 paid around $237 per month, or $2847 a year, for Gold hospital cover (with a $750 excess).
-In 2025 prices, they were slugged with premiums closer to $340 per month, or $4078 per year, on average for the same level of cover.
+A single person in 2021 paid around $239 per month, or $2874 a year, for Gold hospital cover (with a $750 excess).
+In 2026, they were slugged with premiums closer to $410 per month, or $4915 per year, on average for the same level of cover.

-The big five health funds 鈥 Medibank, Bupa, HCF, HBF and NIB 鈥 have all implemented substantial price rises.
+The big five health funds – Medibank, Bupa, HCF, HBF and NIB – have all implemented substantial price rises.

-Our analysis, which compared policies available to new customers in 2021 with those available in 2025, found the cost of Gold hospital policies from the big five has skyrocketed, all with increases even higher than the Australian average of 58%.
+Our analysis, which compared policies available to new customers in 2021 with those available in 2026, found the cost of Gold hospital policies from the big five has skyrocketed, all with increases even higher than the Australian average of 71%.

-The big five health funds 鈥 Medibank, Bupa, HCF, HBF and NIB 鈥 have all implemented substantial price rises
+The big five health funds â€“ Medibank, Bupa, HCF, HBF and NIB – have all implemented substantial price rises

 Text-only accessible version